 Event wise, the Bruges Beer Festival organised by the BAB or Independent Beer Tasters of Bruges, is the city’s annual beer heyday.

-During the first weekend of February, the historical halls of Bruges transform into a modern day beer paradise attracting tasters by the thousand.
+During the first weekend of February, the historical halls of Bruges transform into a modern day beer paradise attracting tasters by the thousands.

-Be sure to check our own selected Beer Tourism Destinations.
+Be sure to check our own thoroughly selected Beer Tourism Destinations.

 Food & Gastronomy

 If you count the number of stars per inhabitant, Bruges can truly be called Belgium’s Michelin hotspot.
 With two of the country’s three top ranking restaurants within the city’s perimeter and a staggering total of no less than nine Michelin star-winning eateries, this is nothing less than a top gastronomic destination.

 However, if you’re not up for some Michelin-level cooking, this city is used to welcoming hordes of hungry tourists and is well equipped when it comes to catering to their culinary needs, whatever their taste or budget.